Raise Awareness

 Creating a list of your care needs can help ease the transition from independence to receiving support.
 Discussing preferences with everyone involved ensures clear expectations and establishes boundaries before care begins.

-Planning for care can be challenging but try to avoid making promises — such as never considering a nursing home or hospital — as future needs are unpredictable.
+Planning for care can be challenging, but since future needs are unpredictable, try to avoid making promises — such as never considering a nursing home or hospital.
 Emotions are a natural part of these discussions, so approach them with an open mind and ensure everyone is in the right headspace to make informed decisions together.

-It is a common misconception that insurance may cover in home care or a care facility.
-Unless a person has a long-term care insurance policy, any care that will be needed must be paid out of pocket.
+It is a common misconception that Medicare and private health insurance may cover long-term in-home care or residential care.
+Unless a person has long-term care insurance or is eligible for Medicaid or veterans benefits, any care must be paid out of pocket.
 This can be extremely stressful for families as they navigate financial and care needs at the same time.
-Setting up a savings plan early on or figuring out how to pay for care that may be needed one day can help loved ones minimize stress and lead to better care outcomes.
+Setting up a savings plan early on or figuring out how to pay for care that may be needed in the future can help loved ones minimize stress and lead to better care outcomes.

 When to Consider Outside Help

 As PD progresses differently in each person, everyone’s timeline and care needs vary.
 Deciding when it’s time for outside help takes consideration.
 You might need help with smaller things at first, but eventually full-time care might be necessary.
-It can be hard to accept when you’re in need of full-time care.
+It can be hard to accept when you need full-time care.
 However, as care needs progress, it might be time to consider outside care options.

 Questions to ask yourself as a care partner when considering outside help: